AnalogTransformer/Intralinker/README.md

 # Intralinker
-Intralinker - The In Sitsu Crosslinking system for gantry style 3D Bioprinting
+Intralinker - In Sitsu Crosslinking system for Extrusion 3D Bioprinting